ZhizhongPeng/Student-Management-System/README.md

 Advantage: easy, convenient
-Dis: unconcise code, unreadable, not easy to maintain out of date
+Dis: unconcise code, unreadable, not easy to maintain out of date in the zip file

 Model 2: join interface and sql operation together
 Dis: complex
-Advantage: concise code, readable, easy to maintain suitable for small and medium project
+Advantage: concise code, readable, easy to maintain suitable for small and medium project other files except the zip file